Deploy for Free

 You can also deploy static sites on Render for free.

-Web services and static sites count toward your monthly allotments of free outbound bandwidth and pipeline minutes.
+Web services and static sites count against your monthly allotments of free outbound bandwidth and pipeline minutes.
 View your free usage in the Render Dashboard.

 Create a Free instance